ChrisMinich/programmable_calculator/README.md

 Every operand that is entered goes onto a stack.
 When you enter an operator, two numbers are popped from the stack, and the result is pushed back in their place.
-The number at the top of the stack, is x.
+The number at the top of the stack is x.
 The number just beneath x is y.

 Each memory (0-9) is also a stack.